The Gift of Travel

 Therefore, if you're lucky enough to travel extensively, it delivers you to the disquieting reality that you probably have been the benefactor of far more than you understand or appreciate.
 That alone makes you unnervingly lucky in a sea of people who would give anything to have even a slither of the freedom you enjoy.

-It forces the realisation that no matter how sincerely you try to merge with a culture or a people and dissolve buffers, you are forever a voyeur.
+It forces the realization that no matter how sincerely you try to merge with a culture or a people and dissolve buffers, you are forever a voyeur.
 An onlooker drifting through the lattice of human experience.
-And, if digested properly, this realisation encourages curiosity.
+And, if digested properly, this realization encourages curiosity.
 An obligation to see the world free from the fractured lenses of prejudice and stale dogmas.

 Ultimately, if you insist on meeting the world deeply, openly, and away from the obnoxiousness of the tourist beat, then you are entering into a different territory entirely.

-It's an obligation to actually see this world and perhaps even an obligation to share your discoveries.
-To eat with the locals, as Bourdain relentlessly pedalled, to share their festivities and their cultural peculiarities without bias is not just an unfathomable privilege; it's a gift and one that should be treated with gratitude, curiosity and sincerity.
-The understanding that true travel is a way of life, a cognisance of the world around you, completely departed from the notion of a holiday.
+It's an obligation to see this world and perhaps even an obligation to share your discoveries.
+To eat with the locals, as Bourdain relentlessly pedaled, to share their festivities and their cultural peculiarities without bias is not just an unfathomable privilege; it's a gift and one that should be treated with gratitude, curiosity, and sincerity.
+The understanding that true travel is a way of life, a cognizance of the world around you, completely departed from the notion of a holiday.

 Travel is not always easy, and it certainly is not relaxing.
 But the reward of truly sharing the little moments with human beings around the world and realizing that we are all aching and yearning for the same basic tenets is, to me at least, far more gratifying than a mortgage, a nice title, and the stability of a 9-5 in the city.